Chart Color Schemes

 Ngunnawal's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows relatively positive outcomes for Ngunnawal residents.
-The prevalence of common health conditions is quite low among the general population, although it is higher than the national average among older, at-risk cohorts.
+Health data shows positive outcomes for Ngunnawal residents.
+The prevalence of common health conditions is low among the general population but higher than the national average in older and at-risk cohorts.

-Private health cover is very high in this area, with approximately 56% of the total population (~6,261 people) having it, compared to 58.6% across Australian Capital Territory.
-The most common medical conditions are mental health issues and asthma, impacting 9.8 and 9.3% of residents respectively.
-A total of 69.0% of residents declare themselves completely clear of medical ailments, compared to 76.4% across Australian Capital Territory.
-In this area, 11.9% of residents are aged 65 and over (1,331 people), which is higher than the 8.3% in Australian Capital Territory.
-Health outcomes among seniors present some challenges that require more attention than those for the broader population.
+Approximately 56% (~6,261 people) have private health cover, compared to 58.6% across Australian Capital Territory.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 9.8 and 9.3% of residents respectively.
+69.0% of residents claim to be completely free from medical ailments, compared to 76.4% across Australian Capital Territory.
+The area has 11.9% (1,331 people) of residents aged 65 and over, higher than the 8.3% in Australian Capital Territory.
+Health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health